Overview

 How it works

-When you enableskip_queue
+When you enableskip_queue, the transaction:

 - Bypasses the normal queuing process